clintonmicallef/.support-sql-procedures/README.md

 ## Sync repository

-1. Initiate Git repository by running following commands in the **Terminal**:
+1. Initiate new Git repository by running following commands in the **Terminal**:

 ```
 mkdir ~/.trustly-support-sql